ferama/rospo/README.md

 What's happens here is that rospo will connect to `remote_server_address` through the `jumphost_address` server and will:

 1. open a socket on the local machine listening on port 8000 that forwards all the traffic to the service listening on port 8000 on the `remote_server_address` machine
-2. open a socket on the local machine listening on port 9999 that forwards all the traffic to the service listening on port 9999 on the `remote_server_address` machinev
+2. open a socket on the local machine listening on port 9999 that forwards all the traffic to the service listening on port 9999 on the `remote_server_address` machine
 3. open a socket on the remote machine listening on port 5000 that forwards all the traffic from remote machine to a local service (on the local machine) listening on port 5000

 But these are just an examples.
 Rospo can do a lot more.